th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 The `th2-infra-mgr` component monitors the `th2-infra-schema` repository and updates it according to the user's actions in the `th2-infra-editor` GUI.
-To make it possible, it is required that the `th2-infra-mgr` component is granted a SSH access with write permissions.
+To make it possible, it is required that the `th2-infra-mgr` component is granted an SSH access with write permissions.

 Different Git systems have different mechanisms for accessing the repository.
 So, your next actions depend on the system where your th2-infra-schema is published.